owncloud/ocis/ocis/adr/0013-locking.md

 **File based locking is bad**, because:

-- lock files should be checked by all partys manipulating files (eg. the WebDAV api)
+- lock files should be checked by all parties manipulating files (e.g. the WebDAV api)
 - lock files can be deleted by everyone
 - you can not lock files in a file-only share (you need a folder share to create a lock file besides the original file)

-If we have file based locks, we can also sync them with eg. the Desktop Client.
+If we have file based locks, we can also sync them with e.g. the Desktop Client.

 **Syncing lock files is good**: because

-- native office applications can notice lock files by the WOPI server and vice versa (Libre Office also creates `.lock.<filename>#` files)
+- native office applications can notice lock files by the WOPI server and vice versa (LibreOffice also creates `.lock.<filename>#` files)

 **Syncing lock files is bad**, because: